Seth Bullock - Finest Type of Frontiersman

 they were ambushed and killed on August 20th.
 Leaving an open position,

-was appointed by Governor Pennington as the Lawrence County Sheriff.
+was appointed by Governor Pennington as the first Sheriff of the newly

 Undaunted by the county's lawless and dangerous nature, Bullock wasted no time